 SubNet is a database of subcontracting opportunities kept by the Small Business Administration.
 The goal of the website is to help small businesses locate contracting opportunities.
 This is a great starting point if you want to be a subcontractor for an established prime contractor that is already doing government work.
 You don’t need to create an account to use the site, simply click on the map and start your search.

 This website is used by government agencies that are actively looking for contractors for upcoming contracts.
-As a small business you can also use the database to locate contracting opportunities.
+As a small business, you can make yourself visible to these agencies so you may be considered for contracting opportunities.
 The profile you create on SAM is actually shared on DSBS, so make sure that it is comprehensive and complete.
 This will give you a better presence so that your company stands out to those searching for contractors to bid on projects.

-Smaller companies, including women-owned and service-disabled veteran-owned businesses, may also be able to pursue set-aside contracts.
+The government aims to help small businesses win federal contracts through contracting assistance programs and set-aside contracts.
+Smaller companies, including women-owned and service-disabled veteran-owned businesses, may be able to pursue set-aside contracts.
 These are special contracts with limited competition to allow certain smaller companies a chance at winning the bid.
 With a few exceptions, these contracts are under $150,000.
 Some set-aside contracts are open to any qualifying small business, but some are only open to businesses that participate in SBA assistance programs.

 The material presented here is educational in nature and is not intended to be, nor should be relied upon, as legal or financial advice.
 Please consult with an attorney or financial professional for advice.